 Courses Recently Taught

 This is a laboratory designed to complement the lecture course.
-We will concentrate either on the different intracellular and extracellular electrophysiological recording techniques commonly used in the field to illustrate both motor and sensory aspects of nervous-system function or on the molecular aspects of nervous system function molecular.
-We will conclude with a series of independent projects that will bring together the ideas covered earlier in the course.
+We concentrate either on the different intracellular and extracellular electrophysiological recording techniques commonly used in the field to illustrate both motor and sensory aspects of nervous-system function, or on the molecular aspects of nervous system molecular function.
+We conclude with a series of independent projects that bring together ideas covered earlier in the course.
+This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 109Y-110Y.
-This counts toward the upper level laboratory requirement.
 Prerequisite or corequisite: BIOL 358.
 Generally offered every other year.

 Individual study in chemistry is intended to supplement, not take the place of, coursework.
 For that reason, such study cannot be used to fulfill requirements for the major or minor.
 To enroll in an individual study, a student must identify a member of the chemistry department willing to direct the project and obtain the approval of the department chair.
 At a minimum, the department expects a student to meet regularly with his or her instructor for at least one hour per week.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the established deadline.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.